This post may contain affiliate links. Please read my disclosure.

-Add the beans and cook for 8 minutes, stirring every couple of minutes.
+- Add the green beans and cook for 8 minutes, stirring every couple of minutes.

-Add the soy sauce and chili garlic sauce, cover and cook for 10 minutes, stirring periodically to prevent burning.
+- Add the soy sauce, salt and chili garlic sauce and stir to combine.
+Cover and cook for about 5-7 minutes, stirring periodically to prevent burning.
 Reduce the heat if the chili starts to burn.

 - You can use a wok, large skillet, dutch oven or a large pot to cook these green beans.
 Just make sure whatever pot you use has a lid.

 - Substitute the coconut oil with duck fat, canola or vegetable oil, lard, avocado oil or any other high smoke point oil.

 - Stir the green beans often while cooking to prevent them from burning.

 - For a spicier dish, add 1-2 diced Thai chilies or other hot pepper.

 - For a mild dish, reduce the amount of chili garlic sauce used.